Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 When you are certain that the hoverboard’s issue is port-related, it is time to purchase a replacement port kit.
 These kits are available throughout the Internet, including Amazon.
 There are a whole lot of hoverboards to choose from, though, each with its own specific internal components.
 So do some research to make sure the port kit you are thinking of purchasing can be fitted and used by your hoverboard.

 Grab your screwdriver and unscrew the side of the hoverboard that includes the charging port, making sure to store the screws in a safe place nearby.
 You only have to worry about opening up the side that houses the charging port, as hoverboards typically house both the charging port and the power port on the same side.
 If your hoverboard is designed differently, with each port occupying different sides, then you’ll have to unscrew both sides.
-This is, however, is an extremely uncommon design choice.
+This is, however, an extremely uncommon design choice.

-Once you open up the external casing you are going to see several different wires.
+Once you open up the external casing, you are going to see several different wires.
 Don’t get overwhelmed.
 You just need to focus on the wire attached to the charging pin.
 The charging pin is typically a four-pin prong that is attached to the main motherboard.
-Simply do a wire to prong search, following the charging port to the connector attached to the circuit board.
+Simply do a wire-to-prong search, following the charging port to the connector attached to the circuit board.

 Removing the charging pin from the circuit board should be incredibly easy.
 Simply apply gentle pressure and pull it off.
 In order to remove the charging port itself, you will likely have to remove a fair amount of glue.
 This can be done simply with your hands.
 In other words, you should be able to just peel it right off.
 Remove enough glue so that the nut holding the charging port dislodges from the casing.
 The nut will then have to be slid down the wire, beyond the connector.
 Store this nut with the screws you removed earlier.
 Once the nut has been removed, simply slide off the old charging port and get ready to install the new one.

 To install the new charging port, simply repeat the previous procedure in reverse.
-Retrieve the nut you set aside earlier, slide it onto the new charging port, taking care to squeeze the port and accompanying wires through the porthole.
+Retrieve the nut you set aside earlier, and slide it onto the new charging port, taking care to squeeze the port and accompanying wires through the porthole.
 Screw the nut in place and plug the port connector into the main circuit board.
 The connector should be plugged into the same spot you removed the old connector from earlier.

 This is where the glue gun comes into play.
 Remember the glue you peeled away earlier in order to dislodge the nut?
 You will want to re-apply that glue using a glue gun, so as to make sure the nut, and the charging port, remain firmly affixed to the external casing.
 In our experience, less is more when it comes to glue but use your best judgment.